 If the tool contacts any point in the bellhousing, that point will require grinding.
 Do not grind away more metal than necessary.
 In most cases, moderate grinding will be enough to make enough clearance between the flywheel and bellhousing.

 Installation Tips:

+ES125

 VW recommends replacing several fasteners.

 ECS Tuning stocks two kits containing related hardware associated with a clutch installation.
 These include the three ball joint bolts and three-nut plate for the left ball joint ES205173.

-Torque ball joint bolts to 20 Nm (15 ft-lb) + 90 degrees.
+Torque ball joint bolts to 20Nm (15 ft-lb) plus 90 degrees.
 VW recommends replacing the axle bolts as well.

-If your car needs a clutch, odds are the old dogbone is worn out as well.
-Ours had seized to the chassis bolts and was cracked, so we replaced it while we were there.
+If your car needs a clutch, odds are the old dogbone is worn too.
+Ours had seized to the chassis bolts and was cracked, to boot.
 In addition to looking great, the ECS Tuning dogbone has high 88A durometer polyurethane bushings and comes with installation hardware (ES5669).

-Installation Tips:

-Both drive flanges are spring-loaded.
+Installation Tips: Both drive flanges are spring-loaded.
 Push in to compress the spring until you can thread the center bolt in by hand.
-The springs are stout, so expect to have to push hard on the flange faces to compress the springs far enough to get the bolts started.

-Use two of the old axle bolts and a long screwdriver to hold the drive flange while you torque the center bolts to 25 Nm (18 ft-lb).
+(The springs are stout, so expect to have to push hard on the flange faces to compress the springs far enough to get the bolts started.)
+Use two of the old axle bolts and a long screwdriver to hold the drive flange while you torque the center bolts to 25Nm (18 ft-lb).
+We add medium strength thread sealer to the bolt for good measure.
 Leaky crank seal?
 ECS stocks both OEM and aftermarket crankshaft seals.
 These seals come with a replacement flange.

 Thanks!
 For purchasing the ECS Tuning Stage I Clutch Kit.
 We thank you for your business, and hope this tutorial has been helpful.